Getting Ready For Our First Goats: What We're Buying

 Iodine Solution: Used for disinfecting wounds, iodine solution is a staple for cleaning cuts or abrasions before bandaging.

-Chlorhexidine Solution: An alternative to iodine, this antiseptic is effective against a variety of pathogens and is less irritating to skin and wounds.
+Chlorhexidine Solution: This antiseptic is an alternative to iodine.
+It is effective against a variety of pathogens and is less irritating to skin and wounds.
+It also works great as a sanitizer for milking equipment.

 Hydrogen Peroxide: Useful for cleaning wounds initially, but should be used sparingly as it can damage new tissue.